tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 Distance to Next Event
 ----------------------

-With these assumptions, the accumulation of the optical depth a packet accumulates along its trajectory currently adopted in TARDIS proceeds according to the following scheme (which was originally introduced by :cite:`Mazzali1993`): given the current lab-frame frequency of the packet, the distance to the next Sobolev point (i.e. to the next line resonance) is calculated as discussed above.
+With these assumptions, the accumulation of optical depth along a packet's trajectory currently proceeds according to the following scheme (which was originally introduced by :cite:`Mazzali1993`): given the current lab-frame frequency of the packet, the distance to the next Sobolev point (i.e. to the next line resonance) is calculated as discussed above.
 Until this location, the packet continuously accumulates optical depth due to